powsybl/powsybl-core/docs/user/configuration/index.md

 ```

 ### System's environment variables
 Configuration properties can also be overridden using system's environment variables.
 The module and the property are separated using two underscores.
-The table below give examples on the way to declare environment variables for PowSyBl:
+The table below gives examples on the way to declare environment variables for PowSyBl:

 | Environment variable | Module name | Property name |
 | -------------------- | ----------- | ------------- |